 but now he had reason, and wide understanding.

-So Enkidu learned to understand speech and the fact that he needed a companion.
+So Enkidu learned to understand speech and that he needed a companion.
 He also forgot his homeland.
 He learned to eat bread and drink beer and wash.
 Gilgamesh, the hero-king of Uruk, tamed this wild and savage man, ”born in the uplands”, as a partner for himself.

 You are handsome, Enkidu, you are just like a god!